THIS SITE IS DEDICATED TO THE TRUTH OF WHO ANJELICA MARIE WAS, WHAT HAPPENED TO HER,

 Despite a host of crimes committed in 2005, he was ultimately only charged for one bank robbery, and served 4 1/2 years..
 The state of Ohio waited until after Anjelica was murdered to charge him with Assault, Rape, and Kidnapping.
 After two years of legal wrangling, he was found guilty only of assault in June of 2018.

-He began his prison term in low-security general population and was escalated to serving his last two years and two months in maximum security lockdown at Victorville Federal Penitentiary .
+In 2005, he began his prison term in low-security general population and was escalated to serving his last two years and two months in maximum security lockdown at Victorville Federal Penitentiary .
 While in prison he committed many serious crimes, including stabbing a man multiple times in the face.
 He was affiliated with the Aryan Brotherhood.

 The system failed in its duty to punish or protect.